Jamie Soward: 2011

 On 13 January 2011, Soward was named in the "Blues in waiting" squad.
 A three-day camp at Homebush from 21–23 January was coordinated by coach Ricky Stuart for players who he believed had potential to feature in future New South Wales Origin teams.
-On 13 February 2011, Soward was chosen to play for the Indigenous All Stars from the interchange bench in the Indigenous side 28–12 loss to the NRL All Stars team at Cbus Super Stadium.
+On 13 February 2011, Soward was chosen to play for the Indigenous All Stars from the interchange bench in the Indigenous side's 28–12 loss to the NRL All Stars team at Cbus Super Stadium.
 On 28 February 2011, Soward played in the 2011 World Club Challenge against 2010's Super League XV champions the Wigan Warriors, helping his side to a 21–15 victory with two goals and a field goal.
-Soward was selected at five-eighth for the Country team against the City team in the Country’s 18–12 win at Lavington Sports Ground in Albury.
+Soward was selected at five-eighth for the Country team against the City team in the Country's 18–12 win at Lavington Sports Ground in Albury.
 On 15 May 2011, Soward was selected to represent the New South Wales Blues as a five-eighth against the Queensland Maroons in game one of the 2011 State of Origin series, at Suncorp Stadium.
 Although the Blues lost narrowly 16–12, Soward played an exceptional game, kicking two goals.
 In game two at ANZ Stadium, Soward had another exceptional kicking game, and also set up the match sealing try to win the match for the Blues 18–8, the Blues lost game three 24–34 at Suncorp Stadium.
-In round 20, against the Canberra Raiders at Canberra Stadium, Soward played in his 100th NRL career match for the Dragons in their 19-24 loss.
-Soward played in 23 matches, scored 4 tries, kicked 68 goals and 5 field goals during the 2011 NRL season.
+In round 20, against the Canberra Raiders at Canberra Stadium, Soward played in his 100th NRL career match for the club in their 19-24 loss.
+Soward played in 23 matches, scored four tries, kicked 68 goals and five field goals during the 2011 NRL season.

 2012

-Soward played in 20 matches, scored 2 tries, kicked 43 goals and kicked 3 field goals for the Dragons in the 2012 NRL season.
-In round 26, against the Parramatta Eels at ANZ Stadium, Soward played his 150th career match in the Dragons 29–8 win.
+Soward played in 20 matches, scored two tries, kicked 43 goals and kicked three field goals for St. George Illawarra in the 2012 NRL season.
+In round 26, against the Parramatta Eels at ANZ Stadium, Soward played his 150th career match in the club's 29–8 win.